shaonl/shaonweb2/content/authors/admin/_index.md

 highlight_name: false
 ---

-Hi, I'm a social and behavioral scientist in the field of public health.
+I am a social and behavioral scientist in the field of public health.
 I study social processes across a number of behaviors that impact health, such as modern contraceptive use, intimate partner violence, Pre-Exposure Prophylaxis use, and tobacco consumption.
 My focus area is on the measurement, conceptualization, and influence of social norms on behavior across a variety of settings and contexts.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Shaon_Lahiri_CV.pdf" "newtab" >}}CV{{< /staticref >}}.